Lowland Football League: Impact of Covid

-At the start of the 2019–20 season,Edusport Academy rebranded the club as the Caledonian Braves following a vote online by members of the Our Football Club.com project.
+At the start of the 2019–20 season, Edusport Academy rebranded the club as the Caledonian Braves following a vote online by members of the Our Football Club.com project.
 The 2019–20 league season was suspended on 13 March 2020 due to the COVID-19 pandemic.
 A month later, the competition was ended with immediate effect with Kelty Hearts being declared champions on a points per game average based on the current standings.
 Vale of Leithen who were bottom of the league were also spared relegation.

-WOSFL
+West of Scotland Football League

 On 14 April 2020, the Lowland League announced it had approved 67 applications to join the new West of Scotland Football League, which included all 63 clubs from the Scottish Junior Football Association's West Region, and four others.
 Bonnyton Thistle already a member of the South of Scotland League decided to move due to being based in Kilmarnock.
 The West of Scotland League acts as a feeder league on the same tier as the East of Scotland Football League and South of Scotland Football League.